koto-lang/koto/crates/cli/docs/language_guide.md

 check! odd
 ```

-...and multi-line using indented blocks:
+...And multi-line using indented blocks:

 ```koto
 x = 24